Caffeine Overdose Symptoms: Facts and Fiction

 With the plethora of caffeinated products in the marketplace, one could assume that overdosing on caffeine is quite common.

-If we look at the statistics from The American Association of Poison Control Centers we find that, while it does exist, it isn’t as common as you might think.
+If we look at the statistics from The American Association of Poison Control Centers we find that, while it does exist, it isn’t as common as we might think.

 Caffeine Overdose Symptoms